david93111/minesweeperAPI/readme.md

 ### Why this stack ?

-Akka HTTP is not a framework, is a library that seeks on give the required and fundamentals tools to build an idiomatic API and low-level lightweight API not focused on interaction with the browser directly to render content, for this fit perfect to build Restful idiomatic APIs with a great concurrent system built on top of stream and with the combination of circe one of the best and more efficient json management library for scala is posible to write a totally type safe API with Entity fast coding and decoding
+Akka HTTP is a great library for building expressive REST APIs, due to is not a framework (not intend to by the creators), is a library that seeks to give the required and fundamentals tools to build on top of the already implemented directives or two build own custom directives that accomplish the need behavior, also allow to build an idiomatic and low-level lightweight API not focused on interaction with the browser directly to render content, for this reasons fit perfect to build RESTful simple and readable
+APIs with a great concurrent system built on top of stream and with the combination of circe one of the best and more efficient json management library for scala is posible to write a totally type safe API with Entity fast coding and decoding

-Actors a great way to represent changing state, fit great also for encapsulate time tracking and support high load with a top notch concurrent model avoiding all the dangers of paralellis cause actor is isolated and olny accesible through mailbox, so guarantee state preservation and correct transitions.
+Actors a great way to represent state, fit great also for encapsulate the time tracking feature and support high load with a top notch concurrent model avoiding all the dangers of parallelism cause actor is isolated and only accessible through mailbox, so guarantee state preservation and correct transitions.

-This benefits combined with event sourcing and a really fast and reliable NoSQL data source as Mongo, the stack gain good performance with great guaranty of storing state, and also a way to failure recovery or recover previous state and no only the last photo, which in a game comes great to see step by step whats was happening inside the mind of the player.
+This benefits combined with event sourcing and a really fast and reliable NoSQL data source as Mongo and the reactive plugin for persistence that brings use of streams to write and read data with confidence over a the great back pressure implementation of akka streams, brings a stack that can gain a really good performance with great guaranties of storing state plus future extensibility, and also a way to failure recovery or recover previous state and no only the last know photo, but full historic over an entity, which in a game comes great to see step by step whats was happening inside the mind of the player or what could have been changed to win.

 ### Client Library
 There is a client for the API build with JS using ES6 standard and Axios as HTTP Client